 What are the costs of living life like this?
-I’ve seen up-close the devastating costs of deprioritizing self-care over long periods of time: burnout, health problems (physical, mental and emotional), broken relationships, missed opportunities, hopelessness and despair.
+We’ve seen up-close the devastating costs of deprioritizing self-care over long periods of time: burnout, health problems (physical, mental and emotional), broken relationships, missed opportunities, hopelessness and despair.

-Before you create your 2021 resolutions, reflect on these three questions:
+Reflect on these three questions:

 Allow yourself to imagine what being a healthy human truly looks like for you.
 When have you been at your best in the past?
 What allowed that to happen?
 What might be possible for you, your team and your organization when you take better care of yourself consistently?

 2. Do you believe that you deserve to care for yourself before you take care of others?